Digital Media Technology (DMT)

 Specialization Mandatory Courses (12 ECTS):

-- Project in Media Communications Services, 4 ECTS
+- Project Laboratory in Media Communications Systems (4 ECTS)

 Virtual Environments (UCL)